aileen-byte/Team14/personal statements/Phillippa.md

 During the debugging stage of the project, I focused on integrating all modules into the pipelined CPU and ensuring they operated correctly together under Verilator.
 A significant amount of time was spent resolving structural issues, including inconsistent module naming, incorrect port widths, and implicit nets created by typographical errors such as ALUoutW versus ALUOutW.

-Numerous warnings from undriven signals, unused nets, width mismatches, and asynchronous/synchronous reset conflicts helped uncover hidden design defects that were not caught by the unit testbenches.
-After addressing these issues, I updated the testbench by removing leftover VBuddy calls so that it compiled and ran cleanly in the Verilator environment.
-Once the CPU executed the full F1 program successfully, I verified correct behaviour using GTKWave, inspecting PC progression, instruction flow, and stable control signals across the pipeline stages.
+I systematically resolved structural warnings reported by Verilator, including undriven signals, width mismatches, inconsistent reset usage, and naming errors (e.g. ALUoutW vs ALUOutW).
+Addressing these issues uncovered multiple latent pipeline bugs that were not visible at unit-test level and directly improved overall CPU correctness.
+I verified correct behaviour using GTKWave, inspecting PC progression, instruction flow, and stable control signals across the pipeline stages.

-This debugging phase significantly improved my understanding of how small structural mistakes can cascade through a pipelined CPU, reinforcing the importance of consistent naming conventions, complete default assignments, and careful pipeline wiring.
+This experience changed how I approach hardware design: I now default to unit level verification before system integration and treat Verilator warnings as design signals rather than noise.

 # Main Issues I found